OrwellPuppy/Blinky-Bulb/README.md

 # Blinky-Bulb
-Blinky Bulb is a quick puzzle game developed in Javascript, CSS, and HTML.
+Blinky Bulb is a quick puzzle game developed in Javascript, CSS, and HTML for PhoneGap and Web.